flightaware/tclrmq/README.md

 * __-heartbeatSecs__

     Interval in seconds for sending out heartbeat frames.
+Defaults to 60 seconds.
 A value of 0 means no heartbeats will be sent.

 * __-blockedConnections__